Acute Interstitial Nephritis

 - Aching joints

 Some people with interstitial nephritis need dialysis .
-During dialysis, a machine does the work of your kidneys by removing waste.
+During dialysis, a machine does the work of your kidneys by removing waste from the blood.

 - Updated: 05/11/2013